Trusted by 100,000+ Families

 Incorporating Behavior Charts into Daily Routine

-A well-integrated behavior chart seamlessly becomes part of your child’s routine without seeming intrusive.
-Firstly, place it somewhere visible where your child can easily see and interact with it – like on the fridge door.
-Secondly, review the chart at specific times during the day, such as before bedtime or after school.
-Most importantly, ensure this tool remains a positive experience for you and your little one.
+A well-integrated behavior chart effortlessly becomes part of your child’s routine.
+Place it somewhere visible where your child can easily see and interact with it, such as on the fridge door.
+Review the chart at specific times during the day, like before bedtime or after school.
+Above all, ensure this tool remains a positive experience for both you and your child.

 Goally | Apps That Build Behavior & Life Skills for Kids